How to Duplicate Key and Program Key Fob for 2001 Audi TT

 So I spent over an hour searching various Audi forums about how to duplicate the key and program the remote key fob.
 I encountered a lot of conflicting information and non-specific suggestions and speculation along with many uncomfortable price quotes.
 So this post is intended to clear up confusion for any other first-generation Audi TT owners out there by recounting exactly what I did in order to get a duplicate key and fob.

 - Purchased online a new remote flip key from Your Keyless Remote for $61.99.
+(This business no longer exists.
+So follow the above steps instead.)
 This included the key blank, the keyless entry transmitter fob, fob battery (already installed) and shipping.
 (There were no taxes for this Colorado resident.)
-Note: it appears these are even less expensive on eBay!
+Note: it appears these are even less expensive on eBay, but I have no experience with them.

 Total cost of the above: $96.99.